|

 Kirke's Blue

 Large purple/blue Plum.
-Juicy and sweet with good flavour.
+Juicy and sweet with excellent flavour.
 Reputedly good for drying.
 Bedford 1906.
 Early September.
-Very prolific.
+Hardy and very prolific.
 Not self fertile.
 Pollination group 3.

 Marjorie's Seedling